 - Dropbox – 69 million

-If the ongoing battle against cyber criminals was not enough, a new dimension of risk has been introduced with sudden transition to work from home employees.
-As a result of the COVID-19 pandemic, many states have issued “shelter in place” orders forcing workers to conduct their job function from there home.
+If the ongoing battle against cyber criminals was not enough, a new dimension of risk has been introduced with a transition to work-from-home employees.

 As a result, the risk of credentials being stolen is now greater than ever.
 And to make matters worse, employees often use the same password for multiple services, such as email login, social media, and business applications, thus increasing the potential damage from a single compromised credential.